 I cannot emphasise how important this section of your CV truly is!
 It can be the difference between making you seem interesting or being lost in a pile of other technical jargon CV’s.
 Write a short paragraph of your hobbies and interests, don’t just list them.

 People buy people and your hobbies say a lot about you as a person.
 If you’re into a sport, talk a little about the sport and anything you feel proud of achieving in the sport.
 If you’re into climbing talk about a great achievement or a really good mountain you climbed etc.

 Once you have written this you should go through this checklist and tick every box.

-- Does my job history demonstrate many examples of me doing the requirements listed on the job spec? – The keyword here is multiple!
-If you’re applying for a Project Manager role don’t just list one bullet point mentioning you worked as a Project Manager on a certain project, expand on this give examples of key moments in that project where you excelled dig deeper into the aspects of the project management you were particularly good at etc
+Does my job history demonstrate many examples of me doing the requirements listed on the job spec? –The keyword here is multiple!
+If you’re applying for a NetSuite Project Manager role don’t just list one bullet point mentioning you worked as a Project Manager on a certain project, expand on this give examples of key moments in that project where you excelled dig deeper into the aspects of the project management you were particularly good at, etc.

-- Does my job history read easily?
-Have I left out all the jargon? – it is so easy to cram a lot of technical terminology into you job history which isn’t needed.
+Does my job history read easily?
+Have I left out all the jargon? –it is so easy to cram a lot of technical terminology into your job history which isn’t needed.
 You have listed your technical skills and competencies, they don’t need to read on your CV where you used them.
 Keep your bullet points and sentences jargon free and just explaining where and what you did that shows how great you are for the role